T-MobileNL/Smartwatch/README.md

 ### What is this repository for? ###

 This repository is provided as an example of a simple app using the T-Mobile CAPI.
+Https://capi.t-mobile.nl

+### Legal and Disclaimer
+To kick-off the t-Mobile NL API project we created the first building blocks to get development on its way.
+All Logo's and visuals used in this code are copyright of T-Mobile Netherlands, subsidary of Deutsche Telekom AG.
+You are free to use the code under the GNU GPLv3 but No rights can be derived from further distribution of this code by 3rd parties.

 ### How do I get set up? ###